passdan/BioinformaticiansToolbox/NGS_QualityControl.md

 <details>
   <summary>

-  ### EXTENSION EXERCISE: Clean the data with Trimmomatic
+  ### EXTENSION: Clean the data with Trimmomatic

   </summary>

 1. Run paired end trimmomatic with Illumina_1.fastq and Illumina_2.fastq.
 Don’t forget to include the parameters!
 2. Now run fastQC again on the clean and see how it has improved/changed the data.
 3. Make the sliding window quality requirement more restrictive by increasing from 15 to 30 to see the effect.
-4. Contrast Trimmomatic & fastp QC processes
+4. Contrast Trimmomatic & fastp QC processes by using fastqc on the outputs
 </details>